john-science/mazelib/docs/EXAMPLES.md

 #### Dungeons, sans Dragons

 When creating mazes for use in games you will frequently want to have big, empty rooms included within the maze.
 The DungeonRooms algorithm was included for just this purpose.
-It is a simple variation on the classic Hunt-and-Kill algorithm, but it also accepts information about the rooms you want open in the maze.
+It is a simple variation on the classic Hunt-and-Kill algorithm, but it accepts information about open rooms you want included in the maze.

 To open up rooms in a maze, DungeonRooms accepts two optional input parameters: